zammad/zammad-documentation/prerequisites/software.rst

    .. include:: /appendix/includes/mysql-deprication-note.rst

 .. note::
-   Make sure to use session connection pooling.
-Transaction-based connection pooling (e.g. by using PgBouncer) is not supported and may lead to errors during database migrations.
+   If you use database connection pooling software like PgBouncer, make sure to use a pooling mode that is fully compatible with PostgreSQL.
+Typically this is called "session connection pooling".
+Transaction-based connection pooling is not supported and may lead to errors during database migrations.

 For **MySQL/MariaDB**, the following configuration is required: